Freiling87/CCU/CCU/Scratchpad.md

 Interface with Timer traits and Explosion traits to allow player to customize
 ###			C	Sweaty
 Gain Wet, lmao
-##		C	Explode On Death
-###			C	00 Refactor
-See other Explosion trait groups
-This category will become Explosion Type
-###			C	Monke Parasites
-Explodes into Monke (barrel style)
-###			C	Thoughts & Prayers
-Fireworks
-###			C	Oil Spill
-This doesn't exist but should follow water logic.
-Plus there are many other uses.
-###			C	Ooze
-Only did particle effect
-###			C	Ridiculous
-Only did particle effect, didn't end slow-mo, no kills.
-This is the Bomb disaster one, so it will need special attention.
-###			C	Slime
-Does particle effect and poisons
-Do the sprite later.
-###			C	Stomp
-Did particle effect
-Pushed body away
-Didn't stun anyone
-###			H	00 Does not explode when killed with Cyanide
-There's no vanilla precedent for this particular situation, so let's see what users prefer.
-###			H	00 Explodes when Arrested
-Not too concerned, considering this is vanilla for Slaves.
-###			√	Big
-Complete
-###			√	Dizzy
-Complete
-###			√	EMP
-Complete
-###			√	Firebomb
-Complete
-###			√	Huge
-Complete
-###			√	Noise Only
-Complete
-###			√	Normal
-Complete
-###			√	Warp
-Complete
-###			√	Water
-Complete
 ##		C	Explosion Timer
 Vanilla for EOD is 1.5 seconds
 ###			C	Cinematic Fuse